 Problems of this sort are precisely what led to the formulation of rule utilitarianism.
 Rule utilitarians claim that the rules “never violate a person’s privacy” or “never frame innocent persons” maximize utility compared with the rules “sometimes violate a person’s privacy” or “sometimes frame innocent persons.”
 But rule utilitarianism is beset by its own unique difficulties.

-A first problem is whether utilitarian rules allow exceptions.
+The first problem is whether utilitarian rules allow exceptions.
 To illustrate, consider that the moral rule “never kill the innocent” maximizes utility compared to the rule “always kill the innocent,” and thus a strict rule utilitarian adopts the former, from these two choices, without exceptions.
 But the rule “never kill the innocent except to save more innocent lives” might maximize the utility better than either of the other two rules.
 If it did, a strict rule utilitarian would adopt it without exceptions.
 But this is not the best possible rule either.
 The best possible rule is “never kill innocent people except when it maximizes the utility to do so.”
 But if that is the best possible rule, how is rule utilitarianism any different from act utilitarianism?

 The issue is further complicated by the fact that different interpretations of rule utilitarianism exist.
 In what we will call a strong rule utilitarianism, moral rules have no exceptions.
 In what we will call a weak rule utilitarianism, rules have some exceptions.
 The more exceptions we build into our moral rules, the weaker our version of rule utilitarianism becomes.
 But if we build enough exceptions into our moral rules, rule utilitarianism becomes indistinguishable from act utilitarianism.

 Think about the traffic light again.
 A strict rule utilitarian says “do not go through traffic lights” because, compared with most other rules, this rule maximizes utility.
 If we compare it with the rules “go through traffic lights when you want to,” or “go through traffic lights if you’re pretty sure you won’t cause an accident,” it fares well.
-But compare it with the rule :”do not go through traffic lights except in situations where it maximizes the utility to do so.”
+But compare it with the rule: ”do not go through traffic lights except in situations where it maximizes the utility to do so.”
 A rule utilitarian should find this rule acceptable because it is the best conceivable rule.
 But if rule utilitarians act according to this rule, then their theory is indistinguishable from act utilitarianism.

 Strong rule utilitarians can avoid this problem by not allowing exceptions to rules.
-They argue that if we make exceptions in individual cases, then the net utility will decrease because individuals naturally tend to be bias because they make exceptions that favor themselves.
+They argue that if we make exceptions in individual cases, then the net utility will decrease because individuals naturally tend to be biased because they make exceptions that favor themselves.
 The act utilitarians counter by calling rule utilitarians superstitious “rule-worshipers.”
 If it maximizes the utility to do “x,” then why obey a rule that prescribes “y?”
 This issue could be resolved with some modified rule utilitarianism that would allow exceptions but not collapse into the situational character of act utilitarianism.
 The attempt to formulate such rules completely has met with mixed success.

-A second problem with rule utilitarianism is that it tells us to abide by the rules that maximize the utility if generally accepted.
+The second problem with rule utilitarianism is that it tells us to abide by the rules that maximize the utility if generally accepted.
 Suppose they aren’t generally accepted?
 If we still abide by them we make useless sacrifices.
 Imagine that public television is conducting their annual fundraising campaign.
 A rule utilitarian reasons that if everyone abides by the rule “give what you can to public television,” the net utility will be increased.
 But suppose no one else contributes and public television goes broke?
 Then the individual that contributes has made a useless sacrifice.
 These objections show that many difficulties plague rule utilitarianism.